biocatiit/website/content/pages/about_saxs.rst

     :align: center

 .. lead::
-    Most proteins can not be crystallized.
-For those proteins, it is possible to study their structure by analyzing the manner in which they scatter X-rays.
-    This technique is used to study how the proteins and nucleic acids in our cells function as “molecular machines.”
+    A significant number of proteins can not be crystallized.
+For those proteins, it is possible to acquire valuable structural information (size and shape) by analyzing the manner in which they scatter X-rays known as Small Angle X-ray Scattering (SAXS).
+This technique is used to study how the macromolecules in our cells  interact with each other and function as “molecular machines.”

-Small-angle x-ray scattering (SAXS) is a widely used technique for the measurement of the radius of gyration (Rg) and the electron pair distance distribution function (P(r)), as well as for ab initio modeling of low-resolution molecular envelopes of macromolecules in solution.
+Basic information obtained from the typical SAXS experiment is radius of gyration (Rg) and the electron pair distance distribution function (P(r)), which in turn can be used to generate ab initio low-resolution molecular envelopes of macromolecules in solution.

 Equilibrium SAXS